 You took the leap and decided to learn how to make homemade slime with saline solution.
 There’s a moment in this recipe when you wonder if it’s really going to come together, if it’s actually going to work.
 Your kids are wondering the same thing.
 Then it happens!
 You made the most awesome, perfectly stretchy slime recipe in a matter of minutes.
 The crowd goes wild, and you’re a hero!

-This homemade slime recipe is my #1 SLIME RECIPE out of all our basic slime recipes we share with you below.
-It’s stretchy, and it’s slimy.
-You can use it to make a ton of themes for holidays and seasons or use it as a base for more unique slimes.
+This homemade slime recipe below is my #1 SLIME RECIPE out of all our basic slime recipes we share with you below.
+It’s stretchy, and it’s slimy!

 Towards the bottom of this page, you will find fun variations related to different seasons and holidays that we tried with this slime.
 Actually almost all the slime themes you see featured on our website can be used with this recipe.
 I will leave the creativity up to you!